isomerpages/moh-bioethics/publications/press-releases/_posts/2024-05-20-post-Ethical, Legal, and Social Issues in Human Nuclear Genome Editing.md

 image: ""
 variant: tiptap
 ---
-<h2><strong>PUBLIC CONSULTATION ON ETHICAL, LEGAL, AND SOCIAL ISSUES IN HUMAN NUCLEAR GENOME EDITING</strong></h2>
+<h2><strong>PUBLIC CONSULTATION ON ETHICAL, LEGAL, AND SOCIAL ISSUES ARISING FROM HUMAN NUCLEAR GENOME EDITING</strong></h2>
 <p>1.
-The Bioethics Advisory Committee (BAC) will conduct a public consultation
+The Bioethics Advisory Committee (BAC) is conducting a public consultation
 to seek views and feedback on the ethical, legal, and social issues arising from the use of Human Nuclear Genome Editing (HNGE) technologies in biomedical research, clinical research, and healthcare.
-The consultation will be conducted from <strong>3 June 2024 to xx August 2024</strong> and the consultation paper can be accessed from the <a href="https://www.bioethics-singapore.gov.sg" rel="noopener noreferrer nofollow" target="_blank">BAC website</a> or <a href="https://www.reach.gov.sg" rel="noopener noreferrer nofollow" target="_blank">REACH Portal</a>.&nbsp;</p>
+The consultation will be conducted from <strong>3 June 2024 to 13 August 2024 </strong>and the consultation paper can be accessed from <a href="https://www.bioethics-singapore.gov.sg" rel="noopener noreferrer nofollow" target="_blank">BAC website</a> or <a href="https://www.reach.gov.sg" rel="noopener noreferrer nofollow" target="_blank">REACH Portal</a>.&nbsp;</p>
 <h3><strong>Ethical Challenges of HNGE applications in biomedical and clinical research, and healthcare</strong></h3>
 <p>2.
-Applications of HNGE technologies in human biomedical research have
+In recent years advances in HNGE technologies have resulted in the
-advanced developments in genetics, disease modelling and therapeutics.
-The increasing use of non-heritable gene editing<sup>1</sup> in clinical applications holds promise for treating genetic disorders, infertility, enhancing personalised medicine and improving health outcomes.
+discovery of more precise tools that hold great promise in advancing human biomedical research and clinical translation, with the potential to improve human health.
+HNGE technologies in human biomedical research have facilitated developments in genetics, disease modelling and therapeutics.
+The use of non-heritable gene editing<sup>1</sup> holds promise for treating genetic disorders, infertility, enhancing personalised medicine and improving health outcomes.
 While HNGE technologies have the potential to confer resistance to diseases and enhance traits in the future, they also raise ethical issues such as unintended consequences and long-term effects on individuals and future generations, resulting in social inequalities, and other issues on consent.
 Maintaining a balance between scientific innovation and ethical responsibility remains a challenge in navigating the complex landscape of HNGE.</p>
 <h3><strong>Scope and Aim of Consultation</strong></h3>
 <p>3.
 Recognising these ethical challenges, the BAC has developed a public
-consultation paper titled ‘Ethical, Legal, and Social Issues arising from Human Nuclear Genome Editing’ to discuss the ethical issues from the use of HNGE technologies in biomedical and clinical research and other potential clinical applications, such as mosaicism, off-target effects, long-term safety, equitable access, the broad effect of genetic enhancement on society, and how the HNGE governance framework can be implemented in Singapore.
-The paper also discusses the ethical principles underpinning the applications of HNGE, such as respect for persons, solidarity<sup>2</sup>, justice, proportionality<sup>3</sup>, sustainability, and responsible stewardship of science<sup>4</sup>.
+consultation paper titled ‘Ethical, Legal, and Social Issues arising from Human Nuclear Genome Editing’ to discuss the ethical issues from the use of HNGE technologies in biomedical and clinical research and other potential clinical applications.
+These include issues on mosaicism, off-target effects, long-term safety, equitable access, the broad effect of genetic enhancement on society, and how the HNGE governance framework can be implemented in Singapore.
+The paper also discusses the ethical principles underpinning the applications of HNGE, such as <em>respect for persons</em>, <em>solidarity<sup>2</sup></em>, <em>justice</em>, <em>proportionality<sup>3</sup></em>, <em>sustainability</em>, and <em>responsible stewardship of science<sup>4</sup></em>.
 The paper is intended to guide academics, researchers, healthcare professionals, research and healthcare institutions, Clinical Ethics Committees (CECs) and Institutional Review Boards (IRBs) on the ethical use of HNGE applications in human biomedical research, clinical research, and healthcare.</p>
 <p>4.
 The paper builds upon previous BAC reports and recommendations, referencing
 relevant legislation/Acts such as the Human Biomedical Research Act (2015), the Human Cloning and Other Prohibited Practices Act (2004), and the Healthcare